 How to introduce our smart, connected products and solutions to their customers, be they external or internal, B2B or B2C?
 For solutions, this usually involves a dedicated rollout process, while for products the Go-to-Market is important.

-We have discussed a couple of different examples already, which are representing different scenarios, e.g.:
+We have already discussed several different examples representing different scenarios, e.g.,

 - Single site, single asset: monitoring of particle collisions at the Large Hadron Collider